munagekar/MJRDarkConky/README.md

 Python Issues
 -------------

-Since Manjaro uses python3 by default and the theme has two python files which had to be called using python2 however is if you are using Ubuntu you will have to edit these files and use python instead of python 2.
+Since Manjaro uses python3 by default and the theme has two python files which had to be called using python2.This would work perfectly fine with distros like Ubuntu and Manjaro(I have personally tested it).
+If you are using any other distro fire the command python2 and see if you get a Python 2 interpretter.
-Make changes in the following files
+Else make changes in the command python2 in the following files

     ~/.conky/TransparentTilesv3/weather_forecast
     ~/.conky/ConkyWhiteTilesv2/news